mmmarinho/ROS2_Tutorial/docs/source/preamble/python/python_packaging.rst

    python3

-we can then interact with is as any other installed package
+we can then interact with it as any other installed package

 .. code-block:: python